Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles: MHD Instabilities in HC Equilibrium calculated with VMEC

 We focus on the MHD simulation of the $q_\mathrm{0}/\rho_\mathrm{qmin} = 1.1/0.575$ HC equilibrium with $\beta_\mathrm{\alpha}=0\%$.
 The cylindrical grid resolution and plasma resistivity are ($N_R$, $N_Z$, $N_\phi$)=($400$, $400$, $384$) and $\hat{\eta}=10^{-7}$, respectively.
 We used a higher resolution here to account for the weaker dissipation at short wavelengths.
 Here, we only consider the plasma within the $\rho_\mathrm{eq0}\leq0.7$ flux surface to further increase the core resolution and reduce computational resources.
 We will refer to this type of trimmed simulation domain as the ``core-only" simulation.
 The flux coordinate used to analyze the mode energy and structure in this Appendix is the VMEC straight-field-line coordinate.

-The poloidal cross-section of the perturbed $\delta P_b$ at $\phi=0^\circ$ and $180^\circ$ toroidal angles are shown in Figs.\ref{fig:APPENhcprof}(a-b), respectively, while the overlaid black contours represent the magnetic Poincar{\'e} plot.
+The poloidal cross-section of the perturbed $\delta P_b$ at $\phi=180^\circ$ and $0^\circ$ toroidal angles are shown in Figs.\ref{fig:APPENhcprof}(a-b), respectively, while the overlaid black contours represent the magnetic Poincar{\'e} plot.
+(Please note that the radial profile at $\phi = 180^\circ$ is plotted with the inverted horizontal axis.)
 The fluctuation is strongest along the compressed flux region of HC, similar to the $0\leq n \leq8$ and $0\leq n\leq 16$ secondary mode shown in Figs.\ref{fig:4eta6vrad2nd_realspace} and \ref{fig:4eta6vrad2nd_realspace_n16}, respectively.
 In terms of toroidal and poloidal localization, the mode presented in this Appendix is more localized than the $0 \leq n \leq 8$ secondary mode, but slightly broader than the $0 \leq n \leq 16$ secondary mode.
 One possible explanation is the effect of the imperfect toroidal low-pass filter used in the main paper, which may decorrelate the coupling among individual Fourier harmonics near the core region.
 However, this remains speculative.
 Its radial position is also shifted inward, as it is no longer constrained by the imperfect toroidal low-pass filter.
 This shift reveals the actual radial location with the maximum bulk pressure gradient.